GriffinCanCode/prism/design-docs/README.md

 **Compiler**: Translates source code into executable programs. *In Prism*: Acts as an intelligent guide that understands your code's intent and suggests improvements.

-**AST (Abstract Syntax Tree)**: Internal representation of code structure used by compilers. *In Prism*: Rich tree that preserves business context and metadata for AI comprehension.
+**AST (Abstract Syntax Tree)**: Internal representation of code structure used by compilers. *In Prism*: Rich tree that preserves business context and generates structured metadata for external AI tools.

 **Lexer**: Breaks source code into tokens (keywords, identifiers, operators). *In Prism*: Semantically-aware tokenizer that understands context across multiple syntax styles.

 **Parser**: Analyzes token sequences to build the AST according to language grammar rules. *In Prism*: Multi-level parser with error recovery that extracts semantic context.

-**Semantic Analysis**: Checks code for meaning and correctness (types, variable usage, etc.). *In Prism*: Creates AI-comprehensible metadata while enforcing safety through effects and capabilities.
+**Semantic Analysis**: Checks code for meaning and correctness (types, variable usage, etc.). *In Prism*: Generates structured metadata for external AI tools while enforcing safety through effects and capabilities.

 **Effect System**: Tracks what functions can do (I/O, memory allocation, etc.). *In Prism*: Capability-based security system that manages resource access and composition.